HasanDoha/mac-setup/Homebrew/README.md

 Open an new terminal tab with **Cmd+T** (you should also close the old one), then run the following command to make sure everything works:

     $ brew doctor

+You can use pdfunite distributed with poppler.
+You can install poppler with Homebrew:

+    $ brew install poppler

+And now use it:

+    $ pdfunite input1.pdf input2.pdf input3.pdf output.pdf

+poppler also comes with these other commands: pdfdetach, pdffonts, pdfimages, pdfinfo, pdfseparate, pdftocairo, pdftohtml, pdftoppm, pdftops, pdftotext, in addition to pdfunite.